W. J. M. Rankine: Life

-Rankine was born in Edinburgh to Lt David Rankin (sic), a civil engineer from a military background, who later worked on the Edinburgh and Dalkeith Railway (locally known as the Innocent Railway).
+Rankine was born in Edinburgh to David Rankine, a civil engineer from a military background, who later worked on the Edinburgh and Dalkeith Railway (locally known as the Innocent Railway).
 His mother was Barbara Grahame, of a prominent legal and banking family.

 His father moved around Scotland on various projects and the family moved with him.
 William was initially educated at home, due to his poor health, but he later attended Ayr Academy (1828–29) and then the High School of Glasgow (1830).
 Around 1830 the family moved to Edinburgh when the father got a post as Manager of the Edinburgh to Dalkeith Railway.
 The family then lived at 2 Arniston Place.

-In 1834 he was sent to the Scottish Naval and Military Academy on Lothian Road in Edinburgh with the mathematician George Lee.
+In 1834, he was sent to the Scottish Naval and Military Academy on Lothian Road in Edinburgh with the mathematician George Lee.
 By that year William was already highly proficient in mathematics and received, as a gift from his uncle, Isaac Newton's Principia (1687) in the original Latin.

 In 1836, Rankine began to study a spectrum of scientific topics at the University of Edinburgh, including natural history under Robert Jameson and natural philosophy under James David Forbes.
 Under Forbes he was awarded prizes for essays on methods of physical inquiry and on the undulatory (or wave) theory of light.
 During vacations, he assisted his father who, from 1830, was manager and, later, effective treasurer and engineer of the Edinburgh and Dalkeith Railway which brought coal into the growing city.
 He left the University of Edinburgh in 1838 without a degree (which was not then unusual) and, perhaps because of straitened family finances, became an apprentice to Sir John Benjamin Macneill, who was at the time surveyor to the Irish Railway Commission.
 During his pupilage he developed a technique, later known as Rankine's method, for laying out railway curves, fully exploiting the theodolite and making a substantial improvement in accuracy and productivity over existing methods.
 In fact, the technique was simultaneously in use by other engineers – and in the 1860s there was a minor dispute about Rankine's priority.